 Collect fresh whole blood samples in EDTA (purple top) tubes, seal, then immediately invert several times to thoroughly

 mix the blood with the preservative material in the tube.
 Avoid using

 similar clean, leakproof containers.

-hours.
+hours after collection.
 Room temperature shipping is adequate unless there is a chance

 that samples will be in transit for more than ~24 hours or during very

-warm weather -- in those cases ship liquid samples with cold packs (not dry
+warm weather -- in those cases ship liquid samples with cold packs in an insulated shipping container

 Liquid samples should be shipped in a 3-dimensional package not

-subject to crushing in transit.
+subject to crushing in transit - not in an envelope.

 all primary sample containers (tubes, bags, etc.) together inside a